ZJU-PLP/Project_IFAC_2020/README.md

 `rosrun custom_codes UR5_CPA_Gazebo.py`

-If you want to see the path being publish from Gazebo to RVIZ please run publish_trajectory.py and run UR5_CPA_Gazebo with --plot parameter

-`rosrun custom_codes publish_trajectory.py`

-`rosrun custom_codes UR5_CPA_Gazebo.py --plot`

 If you want to see all the parameters related to UR5_CPA_Gazebo, please run the following command:

 `rosrun custom_codes UR5_CPA_Gazebo.py --h`